selfcommunity/api-docs/source/includes/api/endpoints/_comment.md

 |204|[No Content](https://tools.ietf.org/html/rfc7231#section-6.3.5)|none|None|

 <aside class="notice">
-This operation require authentication.
+This operation requires authentication.
 The logged user must be the comment creator
 </aside>

 ### Restore a Comment